 As an outpatient treatment center, Radiation Oncology uses high energy x-rays to treat cancer.
 An interdisciplinary care team, including MDs, RNs, medical assistants, radiation therapists, radiation physicists, dosimetrists, social workers, dieticians, palliative care services, family counselors, spiritual care and hereditary cancer services work together to provide optimal medical care using the latest technologies.
 A wide range of treatment modalities are available.
 Nurses in this department are trained to provide ongoing education, consistent hands-on patient care to manage treatment side effects and provide emotional and physical support.

-This 16-bed unit offers a setting for nurses to promote independence through involvement with patients, families and an interdisciplinary rehabilitation team.
-Inpatient Rehabilitation provides personalized, compassionate care for patients with physical disabilities due to trauma or illness.
-Carefully planned interdisciplinary programs help patients regain or maximize ability to function at home, at work and in the community.
-Caseloads include patients affected by brain injury, strokes, spinal cord injury, arthritis, demyelinating disease, amputations, fractured hips, multiple sclerosis and debility due to prolonged illness.
+Rehabilitation nursing is a specialty nursing practice which teaches nursing techniques to help patients and their families develop the self-care skills necessary to move toward wellness on the illness-wellness continuum.
+Our 16-bed inpatient unit offers a setting for nurses to promote independence through involvement with patients, families and an interdisciplinary rehabilitation team.
+Carefully planned interdisciplinary programs help patients regain or maximize ability to function at home, work and in the community.
+Our patient population includes individuals affected by brain injury, stroke, spinal cord injury, amputations, and debility due to prolonged illness.
+As nurses engage in this work and progressively advance their clinical knowledge and skillset, opportunities to pursue certification as a Rehabilitation Registered Nurse (CRRN) are supported by nursing leadership.

 Renal Dialysis staff cares for patients with chronic end-stage renal disease and patients with acute renal failure, both on an outpatient and in-patient basis.
 Acute Care Renal Dialysis RNs are available 24/7 to provide treatments at the bedside for hospitalized patients.
 The hemodialysis unit in La Crosse provides care to new dialysis patients.
 Outpatient hemodialysis is provided in Onalaska Monday through Saturday.
 There are also several satellite hemodialysis units.